University Police Officer 1 - Grade 14

 Job Duties

-As a University Police Officer 1, you will be trained to become a police officer with police powers as defined in the New York State Criminal Procedural Law.
+As a University Police Officer 1 and University Police Officer 1 (Spanish language), you would be trained to become a police officer with police powers as defined in the New York State Criminal Procedural Law.
+Within one year of initial appointment, you must successfully complete a designated police basic training course in order to be certified as a police officer and retained in this position.
 You would then be responsible for the detection and prevention of crime and the enforcement of laws, rules, and regulations for the protection of persons and property and the general maintenance of peace, order, and security.
 You would develop and maintain a positive relationship with all segments of the campus community in order to obtain cooperation and support in conducting a successful law enforcement program.
 Typical activities would include crowd control, foot and mobile patrols, traffic control, and participation in crime prevention and personal protection programs.
 You would also perform additional duties such as dispatching, procedural follow-through, writing reports, and other duties as required.

 View the classification standard for this title which illustrates the nature, extent and scope of duties and responsibilities of the classes they describe.